AdityaNayak/web/_pages/ecosystem.md

 						<li>What is the highest yield (i.e reward:cost) strategy to victory?</li>
 						<li>What tactical advantange can we use that makes the business unbeatable?</li>
 					</ol> -->
-					<p class="s-ws-top">It does so by truth-seeking executed through analysis, observations and experimentation.</p>
+					<p class="s-ws-top">It does so by truth-seeking executed through (first-principle) analysis, observations (from travellers before) and experimentation (of critical hypotheses); before committing to long-term execution.</p>
 					<li class="m-ws-top"><h5>Inviting grants</h5></li>
 						<p>Each TAVO is initialized by seed capital from the partners + invited grants from other DAOs/communities.</p>
 						<p>As long as what you are building is valuable, there is infinite grant capital available in the web3 space.</p>